-This suggests that, even when pornography is one possible factor behind a case of erectile dysfunction, it is unlikely to be the only factor.
+This suggests that, even when pornography is one possible factor behind a case of erectile dysfunction, it is

 Additionally, only men who engaged in “moderate” use of Internet pornography reported more ED than those engaged in “high” or “low” use.

 This undermines the notion that excessive use of pornography is desensitizing.
 The authors of the study argue that their data does not support public health concerns about pornography, and does not suggest that pornography plays a role in erectile dysfunction.

 Some other studies suggest that pornography might actually help with erectile dysfunction, especially when ED is due to psychological or relationship concerns.